rupesh94/Docker-CTJGP/Lab7-Docker Networking.md

 ```
 docker run -d --network host python:3 sh -c "python -m http.server 3000"
 ```
+`python -m http.server 3000` is used to start a simple HTTP server in Python

 ### Task 5: Launch a container to none network